rich-murphey/sqlx-actix-chinook-test/README.md

-This rust app explores issues regarding streaming SQL query results via an HTTP Json REST method.
+This rust app explores issues involving streaming SQL query results via a JSON REST Api.

 Sqlite shows Segmentation fault (in code that advances the cursor) under high load.
 To reproduce this use: